Dimitris Kolonelos

 Biography

-I am a PhD student at IMDEA Software Institute advised by Dario Fiore, working in Cryptography.
-During June and July 2023 I was a visiting scholar at UC Berkeley hosted by Sanjam Garg.
-From April to August 2021 I was a research intern at Ethereum Foundation working with Mary Maller.
-I received my Diploma in Electrical and Computer Engineering from the National Technical University of Athens in 2018, where my Diploma thesis was advised by Aris Pagourtzis.
+In February 2024, I received my PhD from IMDEA Software Institute and Universidad Politécnica de Madrid where I was advised by Dario Fiore.
+I received my Diploma in Electrical and Computer Engineering from the National Technical University of Athens, where my Diploma thesis was advised by Aris Pagourtzis.

 Publications